Patient and Public Involvement

 Research studies (sometimes called clinical trials) rely on volunteers.
 Some involve healthy members of the public, while others involve patients taking part in a study during their care and treatment.

-If you wish to take part in a research study or find out more information then please contact us.
+If you wish to take part in a research study or find out more information then please contact us via one of the contact details below

 If you’re a patient at the Trust, you may be invited to take part in a study.
 This is entirely optional and it is up to you whether or not you wish to participate.
 If you decide not to participate, it will not affect your treatment or care in any way.